cph-js284/UFOblog/README.md

 Following MySql columns has been indexed: Locations.name, Locations.Coordinate, BookParts.title, BookParts.author, and all ids.
 The same goes for MongoDB with the following properties: Locations.name, Books.id, Books.title, Location.id, Books.author and Locations.coordinate.

-for further comparison between index and no index; please see page 13, query 4 (Q4) where UI is without index and MI is with an index [Link to report](https://github.com/benjaco-edu/db-guttenburg/blob/master/Rapport.pdf)
+For further comparison between index and no index; please see page 13, query 4 (Q4) where UI is without index and MI is with an index [Link to report](https://github.com/benjaco-edu/db-guttenburg/blob/master/Rapport.pdf)

 ### Query performance
 Below we have included, the query used in our experiment to answer the question in Mysql and MongoDB.